UhhCmsAnalysis/UhhhhAnalysis/README.md

 condor_release <username>
 ```

-## to combine the files and apply weights to the events,
+## combine the files
-when the jobs have finished, you can combine the many files into just a few:
+when the jobs have finished, you can combine the many files into just a few, while applying the denominator of the event weights (nevents):
 ```
 python tools/MergeHistsPropWeights.py output/smallchunks/
 ```